-This is my contribution to the Historical Writers’ Forum Summer 2020 Blog Hop – the theme is Momentous Events and this was a big one: the birth of the son of Mary, Queen of Scots, would come to unite Scotland and England under a single ruler.
+This was my contribution to the Historical Writers’ Forum Summer 2020 Blog Hop – the theme was Momentous Events and this was a big one: the birth of the son of Mary, Queen of Scots, would come to unite Scotland and England under a single ruler.

 From his first breath, James was the only unquestionably legitimate male heir in the entire Tudor bloodline.
 And he was descended from Henry VII (twice) through Margaret Tudor, the oldest daughter, which comforted the primogeniture purists even though Henry VIII had removed her line from the succession.
 So he was immediately the informal heir presumptive because Elizabeth I had consistently declared her determination to remain the Virgin Queen (even though she was only 33 at the time and could still have married and borne a child of her own…indeed, she continued to threaten to do so).

 (PS – You’ll notice I used the qualifier “unquestionably legitimate” : Katherine Grey, who descended from Henry VII through his youngest daughter, had married Edward Seymour (the son of executed former Protector Edward Seymour) in 1560 and had given birth to two sons, one in 1561 and the second in 1563.
 But Katherine and Edward had married clandestinely and in haste, with only one witness and a priest whose name they did not know.
 Their witness died in 1561 and they couldn’t locate the priest, so in 1563 Archbishop Parker declared their union invalid.)